yorevs/homesetup/docs/handbook/pages/functions.md

       items       : The items to be displayed for selecting.

     Examples:
-      Selct a number from 1 to 100:
+      Select a number from 1 to 100:
         => __hhs_mselect /tmp/out.txt {1..100} && cat /tmp/out.txt

   Notes: